adelevie/508/dhs.md

 B. Programmatically identified heading levels do not match the visual outline level [31(a), 31(b), B15]

-# 10 WEB: DATA TABLES
+# 10 Web: Data Tables

 A. Any data table's row or column headers are not identified programmatically [22(g), B13]